 The Trevecca Student Government Assembly (SGA) is a group of students elected to represent student interests within the Trevecca community.
 SGA consists of Associated Student Body (ASB) officers and the various officers of the four classes.
 They meet weekly to discuss issues of importance, campus-wide events, service projects, and spiritual initiatives.
-They work alongside Dean of Students for Community Life, Matt Spraker, in providing leadership through service.
+They work alongside the Dean of Students for Community Life, Matt Spraker, in providing leadership through service.

 The Residence Hall Association helps to provide opportunities for you to learn leadership skills, grow spiritually, and develop holistically while you live on campus.
 The RHA is involved in a huge number of residence hall and all-school activities throughout the year.

 The Futuro TNU Chapter is about engaging Middle Tennessee Latino college students in four areas of professional development: leadership training, networking, community service, and social activities.
 This chapter also believes in exemplifying our Christian faith and pursuing academic excellence.
 Futuro provides its student membership support as they navigate their way from college to career and provides community service to those who are in need.